DevonEJ/ETL_AWS_Redshift_S3_Python/README.md

 This table holds data from the JSON logs of user activity on the Sparkify app.

-The table has the distkey set to the `artist` column - this is to allow later joining of both the staging_events and staging_songs tables on the `artist`/`artist_name` columns to create the songplays table - having both of these columns distributed together in the database will improve the efficiency of the join.
+The table has the distkey set to the `artist` column - this is to allow later joining of both the staging_events and staging_songs tables on the `artist`/`artist_name` and `song`/`title` columns to create the songplays table - having both of these columns distributed together in the database will improve the efficiency of the join.

 #### staging_songs